Amount paid by the employer in the head of the arrears of salary, have you ever thought of tax relief under section 89(1) on salary arrears: No,

 Calculation of income tax depends on the income of the assessee, arrears is the part of the income which was received in the current years of last year.

-Means the amounts which we suppose to get the previous years, is getting in the current year.
+This means the amounts which we suppose to get in the previous years, is getting in the current year.

 The amount of arrear turns your income higher and it will drag you to a higher tax slab.

 Although the amount received in the current years which is supposed to get in the previous year is due to the process of the employer, you are liable for the tax, so what would be the tax on salary arrears.

 Also Read: What is Form 15G Form 15H?

-In this scenario, the tax department allow the assessee a relief under section 89(1) of income tax act
+In this scenario, the tax department allow the assessee a relief under section 89(1) of income tax act, to mitigate such hardship.